 Ingredients Notes

-This Mangalorean Sardine Curry is a staple in Mangalorean households.
-Known for its perfect blend of tangy tamarind, fiery byadagi red chili, aromatic spices, and creamy coconut, this coastal Karnataka fish curry brings out the bold flavors of sardines.
+This sardine curry is a staple in Mangalorean households.
+Known for its perfect blend of tangy tamarind, fiery byadagi red chili, aromatic spices, and creamy coconut, this coastal Karnataka fish curry brings out the bold flavors of Sardines.
+Here's what you will need to make this recipe.

-- Fish: I reside in a coastal region of India, Goa, where fresh fish is abundantly available year-round, except on rainy days.
+- Sardine fish (Buthai Meen or Tarle): I reside in a coastal region of India, Goa, where fresh Sardines are abundantly available year-round, except on rainy days.
 I used fresh Sardine also known as "Buthai Meen or Tarle".
-Canned sardines in olive oil or Frozen sardines also work well for this fish curry recipe.
-You can also use Mackerel (bangda), Kingfish (Iswan), Salmon (Rawas), or False trevally/white Fish (Saundale) for this Indian fish curry recipe.
+Canned sardines in olive oil or frozen sardines also work well for this fish curry recipe.
+This versatile recipe can be made with any fish like Mackerel (bangda), Kingfish (Iswan), Salmon (Rawas), or False trevally/white Fish (Saundale).
+I have given a few tips for choosing fresh Sardines in the FAQ section.

-- Dry Red Chilies: I used Byadagi red chilies that give a bright color to the fish curry and are less spicy.
-You can substitute them with Kashmiri red chilies or any dried red chilies but add it as per the spiciness of red chilies.
+- Byadagi Red Chilies: I used Byadagi red chilies that give a bright color to this Sardine curry recipe and these chilies are less spicy.
+You can substitute them with Kashmiri red chilies or any dried red chilies but add them as per taste.
 You can deseed the red chilies to reduce the spiciness.

-- Coconut: I used scraped fresh coconut for this Tarle fish curry.
+- Coconut: I used scraped fresh coconut for this Tarle curry recipe.
 You can substitute it with coconut milk.

 - Tamarind: Add a tangy taste and authentic Mangalorean flavor to the fish curry.
 Substitute it with lemon/lime juice.

-- Onion, Ginger, and Green Chili: I used red onion for the curry.
+- Onion, Ginger, and Green Chili: I used red onion for this fish curry.
 You can substitute it with white onions or shallots.
 You can skip green chilies if you do not prefer spicy fish curry.

-- Curry Leaves: a must for that authentic South Indian flavor and aroma of a traditional Mangalorean curry.
+- Curry Leaves: a must for that authentic South Indian flavor and aroma of traditional Mangalorean fish curry.

 1) Remove the scales, head, and guts of the sardines.
 Rinse them well under cold water and pat them dry with paper towels.
 If using canned sardines open the can.